-The bacteriology of bite wounds reflects the animals' oral flora.
-With dog or cat bites, bacteria that may be involved in infection of bite wounds include Pasteurella multocida, Staphylococcus aureus, S. intermedius, $\alpha$ -hemolytic streptococci, and Capnocytophaga canimorsus.
+The bacteriology of bite wounds reflects the animal's oral flora.
+With dog or cat bites, bacteria that may be involved in infection of bite wounds include Pasteurella multocida, Staphylococcus aureus, S. intermedius, α-hemolytic streptococci, and Capnocytophaga canimorsus.
 For example, in patients with impaired immune systems who have been bitten or scratched by dogs or cats, Capnocytophaga infection may cause (in addition to cellulitis) fever, septicemia, meningitis, endocarditis or arthritis.

-An accident report must be filed with the University.
+A Bit/Scratch report must be filed with the University.